think-in-universe/hexo-renderer-disable-tag-plugins/README.md

 }
 ```

+2. how to disable this plugin

-and if you want to enabling the tag plugins, you can either uninstall this pacakge, or set the `stop_tag_plugins` configuration to `false` in `_config.yml`:
+If you want to enabling the tag plugins, you can either uninstall this pacakge, or set the `stop_tag_plugins` configuration to `false` in `_config.yml`:

 ```yaml
 stop_tag_plugins: false